waylonflinn/weblas/CONTRIBUTE.md

 ### Matrix Space
 This is the space the matrix (or vector) lives in.
 It's the one you've seen in Linear Algebra and any time you use an Array.
-Indexing variables contain `int`s (usually zero indexed) and describe a row or column in the matrix.
+Indexing variables contain `int`s (usually starting at zero) and describe a row or column in the matrix.

 ```
 row, col